-- Military Caregiver Leave - In the event that a family member falls dangerously ill or gets injured while on active military duty, employees can take up to 26 weeks of leave in a single year to care for them.
+- Military Caregiver Leave – If a family member falls dangerously ill or gets injured on active military duty, employees can take up to 26 weeks of leave in a single year to care for them.

-If you are the child, parent, or spouse of someone on active military duty, then you are permitted to take qualifying exigency leave per the FMLA.
-If the servicemember has been injured and has fallen ill while on duty, the circle of who can take off work is expanded to include "next of kin," defined as the service member's nearest blood relative or a blood relative.
-If you have recently received retaliation for trying to exercise these rights, then you have a case for a lawyer for medical leave denial.
+If you are the child, parent, or spouse of someone on active military duty, you are permitted to take qualifying exigency leave per the FMLA.
+If the servicemember has been injured and has fallen ill while on duty, the circle of who can take off work is expanded to include “next of kin,” defined as the service member’s nearest blood relative or a blood relative.
+If you have recently received retaliation for exercising these rights, you have a case for a lawyer for medical leave denial.